Carnagion/dissertation/diss/diss.typ

 Additionally, the reduction in delay has an indirect impact on passengers, saving their time as well.
 The equitable distribution of delay achieved by the cost function discussed in @section:delay further ensures that aircraft are not disproportionately delayed due to circumstances beyond their control, and avoids unintentionally favouring or being biased towards certain aircraft or airlines.

-With regards to the United Nations' Sustainable Development Goals, this project has the potential to indirectly contribute to sustainable development.
+This project has the potential to indirectly contribute to the Sustainable Development Goals proposed by the United Nations.
-As already mentioned in @section:compare-deice, the branch-and-bound algorithm optimises for stand holding when using an integrated de-icing appraoch, minimising runway holding times and consequently fuel consumption from runway holding.
+As already mentioned in @section:compare-deice, the branch-and-bound algorithm optimises for stand holding when using an integrated de-icing appraoch, minimising runway holding times and consequently fuel consumption and emissions from runway holding.
 This is a significant improvement over approaches that do not consider runway holding times or allocate large amounts of runway holding times without optimising for stand holding.

 Some private data was used for the evaluation of the model and branch-and-bound algorithm presented in this dissertation -- namely the problem instances from London Heathrow.